 Eating lots of fruit and vegetables definitely helped me lose weight.
 Fruit and vegetables are filling, full of good for you nutrients and are tasty too.
 Peas, kale, mushrooms, spinach, broccoli and avocado all contain protein as well.

 Many advocates of the ‘clean eating’ movement maintain that fruit is too high in sugar to form part of a healthy diet.
 I disagree.
-Fruit is full of vitamins and it feels like a treat because it tastes good.
+Fruit is full of vitamins and fibre it feels like a treat because it tastes good.

 Fresh herbs and spices can really enhance the flavours in your food without adding a lot of calories, and some spices (like chilis) may even help increase your metabolism.
+Many spices have other health benefits as well.

 Include Healthy Fats in Your Diet